NifTK/NiftyNet/README.md

 ```
 @InProceedings{niftynet17,
-  author = {Eli  Gibson and Wenqi Li and Carole Sudre and Lucas Fidon and Dzoshkun Shakir and Guotai Wang and Zach Eaton-Rosen and Robert Gray and Tom Doel and Yipeng Hu and Tom Whyntie and Parashkev Nachev and Dean C. Barratt and Sebastien Ourselin and M. Jorge Cardoso and Tom Vercauteren},
+  author = {Eli  Gibson and Wenqi Li and Carole Sudre and Lucas Fidon and Dzhoshkun I. Shakir and Guotai Wang and Zach Eaton-Rosen and Robert Gray and Tom Doel and Yipeng Hu and Tom Whyntie and Parashkev Nachev and Dean C. Barratt and Sebastien Ourselin and M. Jorge Cardoso and Tom Vercauteren},
   title = {NiftyNet: a deep-learning platform for medical imaging},
   year = {2017},
   eprint        = {1709.03485},